civican/legisinfo/42-1/bills/C-92/bill_text.md

 ### Section 15

 In the context of providing child and family services in relation to an Indigenous child, to the extent that it is consistent with the best interests of the child, the child must not be apprehended solely on the basis of his or her socio-economic conditions, including poverty, lack of adequate housing or infrastructure or the state of health of his or her parent or the care provider.

+### Section 15.1

+In the context of providing child and family services in relation to an Indigenous child, unless immediate apprehension is consistent with the best interests of the child, before apprehending a child who resides with one of the child's parents or another adult member of the child's family, the service provider must demonstrate that he or she made reasonable efforts to have the child continue to reside with that person.

 ## Placement of Indigenous Child